 The "Morning Star" is in trouble: J.B.
 Allenbury, rich and mighty, will sue them for 2 million dollars for an article which says that his daughter is chasing after married men.
 Reporter Bill Chandler is sent after Connie to prove that the story is actually true.
 The only problem is that he's not married....yet.
 Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

-Early in this film, on the lower Left of the screen, Fidel Castro, without beard, is seen as a poolside spectator with a drink in front of him.
-Young Fidel did "extra" work for MGM, while a student at UCLA, before becoming fully active in politics.
+Early in this film, on the lower left of the screen, Castro (without the beard) is seen as a poolside spectator with a drink in front of him.
+Young Fidel did "extra" work for MGM, while a student at The University Of Havana, before becoming fully active in politics.
 See more »

 Was this review helpful to you?